mediaexplorer74/WDRT/README.md

 ## CAUTION

+- This is as-is.
+Just manual R.E. after automatic decompiling (or "reversing"), no more.
-- As my other decomp tests, this is as-is, I will not edit these.
-They are just a template for me to learn and maybe others.
+They are just a "system template" for me to learn and maybe others.
-- System engenners, use / re-use it at your own risk.
+- System engeneers, use / re-use it at your own risk.
+This app is not easy type of WPF app, IMHO.

 ## TODO